AlexC-ux/andi-osint/readme.md

 # ANDI OSINT

-**ANDI OSINT** is a tool that allows you to gather information about a person or organization using various sources.
+**ANDI OSINT** is an OSINT (open source intelligence) tool that allows you to gather information about a person or organization using various sources.

+If you want to support the project, you can give it a ⭐

 ## Installation